alliselwah/IE7500_GroupF/README.md

 ## Project Description

+This project aims to develop an advanced sentiment analysis model using Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) networks to classify product reviews from Amazon into positive and negative sentiment categories.
+By leveraging deep learning techniques, we will try to create a robust model capable of understanding the contextual details in product reviews, providing valuable insights into customer sentiment.

 The primary goal of this project is to develop and compare different RNN-based models for sentiment analysis.
 The script allows users to train and evaluate SimpleRNN, LSTM, GRU, and Bidirectional LSTM networks on text data to classify sentiments (e.g., positive or negative).
 It includes utilities for data preprocessing, model building, training, evaluation, and visualization of results, such as confusion matrices and training history plots.

+## Problem Statement

+In the digital age of e-commerce, product reviews have become a critical source of information for both consumers and businesses.
+The exponential growth of online shopping platforms has led to an unprecedented volume of user-generated content that holds immense strategic value.
+Consider these compelling insights:

+**Consumer Decision-Making:**

+* According to CapitalOne Shopping:
+    * 99% of consumers read online reviews before making a purchase.
+    * Reviews influence 93% of consumers’ purchasing decisions.
+* Reviews influence purchasing decisions across all product categories.
+* Potential buyers rely heavily on sentiment expressed in previous customers' experiences.

+**Business Intelligence:**

+* Companies lose approximately $62 billion annually due to poor customer service ([https://www.forbes.com/sites/shephyken/2017/04/01/are-you-part-of-the-62-billion-loss-due-to-poor-customer-service/](https://www.forbes.com/sites/shephyken/2017/04/01/are-you-part-of-the-62-billion-loss-due-to-poor-customer-service/)).
+* Sentiment analysis provides real-time insights into product performance and customer satisfaction.
+* Helps identify product strengths, weaknesses, and areas for improvement.

+**Economic Impact:**

+* A single negative review can drive away potential customers.
+* Positive reviews can increase conversion rates by up to 3 times.
+* Reviews act as a crucial trust-building mechanism in online marketplaces.

+**Challenges in Manual Review Analysis:**

+* Massive volume of reviews (millions generated daily).
+* Time-consuming manual sentiment assessment.
+* Subjective human interpretation.
+* Inability to process reviews at scale.

+**Relevance to NLP:**

+* Recurrent Neural Networks (RNNs) are highly relevant for sentiment analysis in Natural Language Processing (NLP) due to their ability to effectively process sequential data, like text, where the meaning of a word can be influenced by the words that precede or follow it.
+* Sentiment analysis involves determining the emotional tone behind a piece of text, such as whether a sentence expresses positive, negative, or neutral sentiment.
+* RNNs are capable of capturing the temporal dependencies in text, allowing them to consider the context provided by earlier words when predicting sentiment.

+* Modeling language's intrinsic sequentially.
+* Capturing complex contextual nuances.
+* Providing adaptive, learned representations.
+* Handling linguistic complexity dynamically.

+* The approach transforms sentiment analysis from a static classification task to a sophisticated, context-aware computational linguistic challenge.

 ## Dependencies